riscv-software-src/riscv-perf-model/fusion/FSL.md

 ```

 The FSL parser uses the Fusion API and access to the isa object to
 validate the instruction sequence.
-An assert is issued if a problem
+An exception is thrown if a problem
 is detected.

 The specified sequence of instructions is pattern matched against